 Polka Dot Party Ideas

 Polka dots have long been a popular pattern for clothing, toys and furniture.
-This means there are plenty of way to incorporate polka dots into your party invitations, decorations, favors and party games.
+This means there are plenty of ways to incorporate polka dots into your party invitations, decorations, favors and party games.
 Read on for our "spot on" polka dot party ideas!
-Shop all our Polka Dot Party Supplies Browse this guide: Invitations Decorations Food Party Favors Games & Activities

 - Round rugs